-- The appeal must be submitted to the Director of Admissions, who will review the reason for the appeal and all supporting documentation.
-If the appeal is not supported, the Director of Admissions will inform the applicant in writing.
-Information will only be accepted directly from the applicant. - Deadline to appeal: last day of March for the cycle - The appeal documentation will be presented to the Medical Student Admissions Selection Committee for review.
-The committed decision will be submitted back to the Director of Admissions.
+- The appeal must be submitted to the Director of Admissions, who will review the reason for the appeal and all supporting documentation; information and documentation will only be accepted directly from the applicant.
+If the appeal is not supported, the Director of Admissions will inform the applicant in writing, via email. - Deadline to appeal: last day of March for the cycle - If the Director of Admissions deems the appeal to be of merit, the appeal documentation will be presented to the Medical Student Admissions Selection Committee for review.
+The committee decision will be submitted back to the Director of Admissions.